HOT-Ecosystem/n3c-ingest/README.md

 ### Caveats
 #### Memory requirements
-Running with defaults takes somewhere between 28-50GB, and this only includes the "Subsumes" relationship type.
+Running with defaults takes somewhere between 28-50GB, and this only includes the "Is a" relationship type.
 There are 411 total relationship types, thusly requiring more memory as you add more.

 ### CLI